This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 What is Neem Oil?

 Neem oil is a vegetable oil that is extracted from the seeds of the Neem Tree (Azadirachta indica).
-The evergreen tree is also known as India Lilac, it is endemic to the Indian sub-continent and has been used there for many centuries.
-Today it is commercially grown in many other parts of the tropics.
+The evergreen tree is also known as India Lilac, it is endemic to the Indian sub-continent but is commercially grown in many other parts of the tropics.
 Its bark, leaves, and seeds are used.

 Extraction and active ingredient

-The Neem oil extracted from the seed of the tree act as a natural insecticide and fungicide.
+The Neem oil extracted from the seed of the tree act as a naturally occurring insecticide and fungicide.
 It is yellow to brown in color.
 It has a bitter taste and a garlic-like smell.
-The most active component that acts on various pests is Azadirachtin.
+The oil is a combination of many components.
+The most active component for repelling and killing pests is Azadirachtin.
 It can be obtained from neem oil.

 Extraction is from the fruits, seeds, or seed kernels by different methods.
 Some of the methods include cold-pressing, solvent extraction, or high-pressure extraction.